MeldrickWee/MimeticMinds/README.md

 # Mimetic Minds

-Introducing "Mimetic Minds" - a project inspired by the groundbreaking paper "Generative Agents: Interactive Simulacra of Human Behavior."
+Introducing "Mimetic Minds" - a project inspired by the novel paper "Generative Agents: Interactive Simulacra of Human Behavior."

 Mimetic: relating to, characterized by, or exhibiting mimicry